AKloc/BookNotes/Professional/Alice and Bob Learn Application Security.md

 - "Access Control" = the system that manages AUTHZ.
 - Use a pre-made Auth system, e.g. OAUTH.
 - Session Management:
 	- Track session using a session ID or a session token.
 They're the same thing.
-They get passed in secure cookies
+They get passed in secure cookies, are at least 128 characters long, and randomized.
+Users get a new session ID each time they login.
+	- Use built-in session management, don't homegrow it.
+	- Make sure sessions expire.
+	- Only send the session ID over encrypted channels.
+	- Destroy the session when a user logs out.
+	- If a session ID is sent that was never generate

 **What can I do with this?**